relaycorp/ddos-report/src/content/docs/mitigations/authentication.md

 ---
-title: Authentication
+title: Client authentication
 sidebar:
   order: 3
 ---

-Authentication is the process of verifying the identity of a client or its user.
+Authentication is the process of verifying the identity of a client.
 In the context of DDoS mitigation, authentication plays a crucial role in ensuring that users comply with policies such as [rate limits](./rate-limiting.md), regardless of the network from which they are connecting.